HashCode55/goPacCap/README.md

 # goPacCap

-PacCap provides an easy-to-use interface for capturing and inspecting the packets.
+Package paccap provides an easy-to-use interface for capturing and inspecting the packets.
+Along comes with it is a very miniscule implementation of IPCache.

 ## Getting Started